pixelnest/pixelnest.github.io/work/george/index.md

 <iframe width="640" height="360" src="//www.youtube.com/embed/RYJZvZfvyZY?rel=0" frameborder="0" allowfullscreen></iframe>

-_George_ was a short game made for the Stunfest 2013 (an event at Rennes, France) in collaboration with [Marion Chrétien](http://marion-chretien.fr/).
+_George_ is a short game presented at the Stunfest 2013 (an event at Rennes, France), in collaboration with [Marion Chrétien](http://marion-chretien.fr/).

 It was developed for the [Leap Motion](https://www.leapmotion.com/) controller.